-Follow-up Services' goal is to ensure job retention, wage gains, and career progress for those who obtain unsubsidized employment.
-WIOA staff must only provide follow-up when they are placed in unsubsidized employment.
+Follow-up Services' goal is to ensure job retention, wage gains, and career progress for those that obtain unsubsidized employment.
+Career planners must only provide follow-up when they are placed in unsubsidized employment.
 Follow-up services should provide personalized encouragement and resolve issues that may arise.
-WIOA law states that adults or relocated workers who have been exited and are in 12-month follow-up may not receive paid supportive services.
+WIOA law states Adults or Dislocated Workers who have been exited and are in 12-month follow-up may not receive paid supportive services.